 If you vacation in resort areas, the thought of forking out money for vacation rentals each year, for years on end, might drive you nuts.
 If you vacation for only a few weeks each year, however, the year-round costs and responsibilities of owning a second home in a resort might not appeal.

-As an alternative, you might consider sharing ownership in a resort home with others.
+As an alternative, consider sharing ownership in a resort home with others.
 You’ll have to decide what form that co-ownership should take, however.
-This article will explore various options that have already been created for you by property developers.
-(For the purposes of this article, we assume the resort property is within the United States, although similar arrangements are typically available overseas also).
+This article will explore various options.
+(We'll assume the resort property is within the United States, although similar arrangements are typically available overseas, also).

 Shared home ownership arrangements are typically offered as one of three main types, either:

 These shared ownership arrangements are the most common ways for developers to sell one property (typically a condominium unit in a resort area) to multiple owners, usually for use as a vacation accommodation.